anandu06dev/ng4StarterKit/README.md

 Almost conform to REST and HATEOAS, we notice a clear navigation path which makes it considerable to map wireframes to the component tree.
 It is obvious that this approach does not comply with a DDD task-based UI projection because the router configuration is tide coupled to HATEOAS.
 Moreover, while with task-based UI components we expect appropriate view models, the HATEOAS approach provides us with CRUD-based resource models.
 Very often service providers create RESTful Web APIs, where clients have to stitch data together by themselves.
-In order to match custom UX requirements it is not feasible to prepare read models for every client's use case!
+In order to satisfy UX requirements it is not feasible to prepare read models for every client's use case!
 In this context a HATEOAS approach is excellent for mobile devices and CRUD-based applications, but can be crucial to smart desktop applications.
 For more information about REST data aggregation please visit: https://phauer.com/2015/restful-api-design-best-practices/